alexahnbaum/Challenge_3_password_generator_adventure/README.md

 <a id="item-five"></a>
 ### USAGE ###

-The GitHub repository containing the HTML and CSS code that I edited can be found at the following [link](https://github.com/alexahnbaum/AlexAhnBaum-portfolio)
+The GitHub repository containing this challenge can be found at the following [link](https://github.com/alexahnbaum/AlexAhnBaum-portfolio)

 <a id="item-six"></a>
 ### CREDITS ###